A summary of research on the Maharishi Effect

 1976–1983 Percentage of civil cases reaching trial USA Orme-Johnson & Gelderloos (1989)

-Review, Factor Analysis, Response to Critiques and Cambodia
+Review, Factor Analysis, Response to Critiques, Cambodia and Peru

 1. A review of the research on the Maharishi Effect 1974 to 2017.